markfong808/Teaching-Tool/backend/README.md

 This will start the Flask server, and the API will be accessible at `http://localhost:5000`.

 ## Issues With Python Libraries
-In case you run into troubles with when trying to run python main.py, you'll need to install libraries needed.
+In case you run into troubles with when trying to run python main.py in the virtual enviornment (venv), you'll need to install libraries needed.
 Below is a list of the libraries needed.
 More could be required based on the build needs.
 For further help consult Professor Kochanski.
 - pip install cryptography
 - pip install flask_cors